(Disclosure: Some of the links below may be affiliate links)

-This is due to new regulations that will come into play.
-These regulations already affected all European investors since 2018.
+This problem is due to new regulations that will come into play.
+These regulations have already affected all European investors since 2018.
 But Switzerland was not affected before.
-We are going to see what changed.
-This is based on several European and Swiss laws.
+We will see what has changed.
+These issues are based on several European and Swiss laws.
 These laws are sad news for European investors and Swiss investors.
 I am not a legal expert at all.
 So this is only my interpretation of these laws.
 If I am wrong or I missed something, please let me know!

-In this post, we are going to see why this is happening.
-And we are also going to see what are the different options for us.
+In this article, we see why this is happening.
+And we will also see what are the different options for us.
 There are several possible solutions to this issue.
-But none of them is perfect as we will see.
+But none of them is perfect, as we will see.

 PRIIPs Regulation for European investors

-When this law came into force, U.S. fund providers did not provide any KID document.
+When this law came into force, U.S. fund providers did not provide any KID documents.
 And therefore, brokers stopped offering them to their European customers.
-For these fund providers where most of the clients are from the U.S., providing these documents is not a priority.
-This is too costly for little advantage.
-For instance, Vanguard already stated that they will not comply with these regulations.
+For these fund providers, where most clients are from the U.S., providing these documents is not a priority.
+Doing so is too costly for little advantage.
+For instance, Vanguard already stated that they would not comply with these regulations.
 That means that for European customers, the only option is to use European ETFs.

-This is exactly what the European Union wanted.
+Forcing people to invest in European Funds is what the European Union wanted.
 This law has nothing to do about protecting investors.
-This is only a strategy by European fund providers to force European investors to invest in their sub-par funds instead of going with the better U.S. funds.
-Instead of providing better funds, they simply forced people to use their funds.
-This is really sad that something supposed to protect the investors is actually making them a disservice by forcing them to invest in poor products and reducing their investment options.
+It is only a strategy by European fund providers to force European investors to invest in their sub-par funds instead of better U.S. funds.
+Instead of providing better funds, they forced people to use their funds.
+Forcing people to invest in their funds is sad.
+This law is supposed to protect investors.
+But it is doing them a disservice by forcing them to invest in inferior products and reducing their investment options.

 PRIIPs regulations are enforced to people from the European Economic Area (EEA).
 And Switzerland is not part of the EEA.
 Therefore, Swiss investors were not affected by this problem last year.

-So why I am talking about this issue?
+So why am I talking about this issue?
 DEGIRO just stopped offering these ETFs to its Swiss customers.
 I can still sell my positions.
 But I cannot buy any more of these ETFs.
-This is (probably) because of a new set of laws that will soon come into force.
-Let’s take look at the Swiss laws now.
+It is because of a new set of Swiss laws that will soon come into force.
+Let’s take a look at these Swiss laws now.

 FinIA/FinSA for Swiss investors

-In 2018, the Swiss government voted two new laws: Financial Services Act (FinSA) and Financial Institutions Act (FinIA).
-Once again, I am not going to go into details of these laws.
+In 2018, the Swiss government voted two new laws: the Financial Services Act (FinSA) and the Financial Institutions Act (FinIA).
+Once again, I will not go into details about these laws.
 They are more or less a copy of the European laws for Swiss investors.
 They also enforce each fund to offer a Key Investor Documented (KID) to all Swiss investors.
-So, they cause exactly the same issue to Swiss investors that PRIIPS caused to European investors.
+So, they cause the same issue to Swiss investors that PRIIPS caused to European investors.

-Once again, I have the same point of view on this law as I have on the other one.
-It is just a crude attempt to force people to invest in bad funds and block the U.S. funds instead of focusing on improving European funds.
+Once again, I have the same perspective on this law as I have on the other one.
+It is just a crude attempt to force people to invest in bad funds and block the U.S. funds instead of improving European funds.

-Wait a minute, that is still giving us one year, no?
-Yes, it should indeed give us one year before these regulations come into force for us.
+That is still giving us until 2022, no?
+Yes, it should indeed give us several years before these regulations come into force for us.
 So why did DEGIRO already enforce this?
-It seems that DEGIRO decided to start to enforce them early for reasons of their own.
+It seems that DEGIRO started implementing them early for their reasons.
 Supposedly, they said that they believe this will protect the investors.

-I think they are doing that simply to simplify their systems to have the same set of offers for all European.
-I think this a bad move on their side.
+I think they are doing that to simplify their systems to have the same set of offers for all Europeans.
+I think this is a bad move on their side.
 There has been no communication whatsoever about this.
-One morning, my products were simply closed with the message “Product is closed for the client”.
-This is really bad handling of the situation in my opinion.
+One morning, my products were closed with the message “Product is closed for the client”.
+In my opinion, DEGIRO could have handled the situation better.

 So what can we do?
 I see a few solutions to this problem.
-Let’s see each of them.
+Let’s examine each of them.

 Solution 2: Change funds?

 Another solution is to comply with the new dumb law and switch to European-domiciled funds.
-However, this is a not a very good solution.
+We will not lose access to U.S. stock market indexes, only U.S. funds.
+There are equivalent European tracking the same indexes.
+However, this is not a very good solution.
 European funds are more expensive and smaller.
 And there is less choice for funds around.

-For instance, the fund that I will really miss is Vanguard Total World (VT).
+For instance, the fund that I will miss is Vanguard Total World (VT).
 This fund replicates the performance of the entire world market.
-It manages around 17 billions of dollars of stocks.
+It manages around 17 billion dollars of stocks.
 And it has a Total Expense Ratio (TER) of 0.10%.
 It is made of more than 8000 different stocks.
-This is a really great ETF.
+VT is a great ETF.

 If I had to choose one European Developed World ETF, I would probably go with iShares Core MSCI World UCITS ETF.
 It has around 1600 stocks in 23 developed countries and manages more than 14 billion dollars.
 It has a TER of 0.20%.
-That is twice more expensive for an inferior fund.
-It is not really bad of course.
-But it really pales in comparison to VT.
+That is twice as expensive for an inferior fund.
+It is not bad, of course.
+But it pales in comparison to VT.

 Solution 3: Use several funds?

 The next solution I am thinking of is to use European funds but not use a World fund.
-It is actually possible to replicate the performance of a world fund by holding several region funds.
-Of course, it is still better to own the world fund if there is a good option for it.
+It is possible to replicate the performance of a world fund by holding several region funds.
+Of course, it is still better to own the world fund if there is a good option.
 But in Europe, there is no great option of a world fund.